alevar/CHESS_WEB/IDEAS.rst

 23. Assign transcript type based on the gene type.
 24. for now - represent GTEx as a source itself and datasets can be the individual bodysites.
 25. polycistronic .....
 AAAAAAAAAAAAAAAAAAAAAAA!!!!YYYYYYYYYY!!!!!!!!!!!!
+26. can we add an annotate mode?
+User submits a gtf file and the database compares it and annotates with available info (dbxref for all sources at least, but some attributes as well)